Frost Chopin Academy

 ANNOUNCING THE

-Partnering with the Chopin Foundation of the United States, and with the generous support of the M. Lee Pearce Foundation, the Patrick Park Foundation, and the Miami Salon Group, the Frost School of Music presents a live in-person Frost Chopin Academy and Festival, offering pianists up to the age of 30 the opportunity to immerse themselves in the works of Fryderyk Chopin and learn first-hand from the world’s most distinguished Chopin specialists.
-To watch and perform in masterclasses with the world’s top Chopin specialists.
+Partnering with the Chopin Foundation of the United States, and with the generous support of the M. Lee Pearce Foundation, and the Patrick Park Foundation, the Frost School of Music presents the 6th Frost Chopin Academy and Festival, offering pianists up to the age of 30 the opportunity to immerse themselves in the works of Fryderyk Chopin and learn first-hand from the world’s most distinguished Chopin specialists.

 Lessons (240 minutes) • Masterclasses/Lectures • Festival Performance opportunities • Social activities